 - If the cyan channel is < .5 then invert the black channel (invert layer with blending options set to blend if underlying cyan channel is > 127 affecting only K)

 - If the magenta channel is < .5 then invert the black channel (invert layer with blending options set to blend if underlying magenta channel is > 127 affecting only K)

 That algorithm reminds me more of assembly language than anything else.
 That satisfies my technical cravings.

 There are a few more tricks to rendering the Mandelbrot set, but it is probably easier to understand by looking at the .psd file instead of reading about it.

 If you would like to take the “Mandelbrot Challenge” yourself I recommend starting out with the Julia Set.

-If you would like to learn more about the Mandelbrot set and complex math in general I highly recommend you read this article at acko.net.
+If you would like to learn more about the Mandelbrot set and complex math in general I highly recommend you read How to Fold a Julia Fractal at acko.net.
 It is really beautifully done.